chtoucas/Narvalo.NET/docs/developer.md

 </Project>
 ```

-NB: For Mvp-related projects use: `DefaultVersion.Mvp.props`.
+NB: For MVP-related projects use: `DefaultVersion.Mvp.props`.

 If you do not want to use the default version properties:
 ```xml